raamcosta/compose-destinations/README.md

     navigator: DestinationsNavigator
 ) {
     /*...*/
-    navigator.navigate(ProfileScreenDestination.withArgs(id = 7))
+    navigator.navigate(ProfileDestination.withArgs(id = 7))
 }
 ```
-You may need to build the project so that you can import the generated Destinations (like the above `ProfileScreenDestination`)
+You may need to build the project so that you can import the generated Destinations (like the above `ProfileDestination`)

 4. Finally, add the NavHost somewhere: